Soar high among 14,000 foot peaks and breathe in the crisp air on the Collegiate Peaks Scenic Drive in Colorado!

 The Collegiate Peaks Scenic Drive is an old stagecoach route through canyons carved by the Arkansas River in Colorado.
 The American Gold Rush, dancing waters, white cliffs and ghost towns are awaiting you!

-The paved scenic route is 57 miles long and took us many hours to drive since we stopped to admire vistas and take photographs.
-If you drive straight through, you can travel the route in only 2-3 hours.
+The paved scenic route is 57 miles long and took us hours to drive since we stopped to admire vistas and take photographs.
+If you drive straight through, you can travel the portion in Chalk Creek Canyon in only 2-3 hours.
+The scenic byway takes you to scenic vistas, through ranch lands, and connects Salida to Granite, Colorado.

-This scenic drive could be called “the Avenue of the Fourteeneers.”
-This drive parallels the Continental Divide at the foot of the Sawatch Range, which is the highest concentration of 14,000+ foot peaks in America.
+This scenic drive parallels the Continental Divide at the foot of the Sawatch Range, which is the highest concentration of 14,000+ foot peaks in America.
 The route follows the Arkansas River, the most commercially rafted river in the U.S. The entire route rises above 14,000 feet elevation and includes the summits of Mount Princeton, Mount Yale and Mount Harvard.

 From Buena Vista, Colorado, drive south for about 7 miles on Highway 285.
 Turn right onto County Road 162, and drive west passing the Mr. Princeton Hot Springs Resort (a private property), for 6 miles.
 An information kiosk is located on the right side of the road, just across from the Colorado Trail (#1776) Trailhead.